armyofevilrobots/quidnunc/README.md

 # quidnunc

 quidnunc :  a person who seeks to know all the latest news or gossip :  busybody
+# ALSO: A PROJECT NOBODY IN THEIR RIGHT MIND SHOULD USE.
+IT'S ALL BASH FOR GOD'S SAKE!!!
+# Seriously, go look at Quidnunc2, which is sane.

 A gigantic mashup of technologies for eavesdropping on your neighbors...